tomboulier/dcc-translation/README.md

 This is the source code from the following paper:

-Boulier, T., Clackdoyle, R., Lesaint, J., & Desbat, L. (2018, May).
+> **Consistency of Fan-beam Projections of a Translating Object Along an Arc of a Circle**
-**Consistency of Fan-beam Projections of a Translating Object Along an Arc of a Circle.**
+> *Boulier, T., Clackdoyle, R., Lesaint, J., & Desbat, L.*
-In *Proceedings of the Fifth International Conference on Image Formation in X-Ray Computed Tomography (CT-Meeting).*
+> Proceedings of the Fifth International Conference on Image Formation in X-Ray Computed Tomography (CT-Meeting).

 ## Installation